lars1050/csc321-s25/06_whacka/README.md

 Each of the sliders should be modelled after the 05\_gui\_branches ColorSlider that extends a JPanel.
 The constructor should have a parameter for the object that will be communicated to about the change.
 For example, the ColorChangeSpeedSlider needs to communicate with the playClock.

-- Create `class ColorChangeSpeedSlider` to be placed in the ControlPanel to control the timing of the color changes (from 300 to 1500 ms).
+- Create `class ColorChangeSpeedSlider` in a file ColorChangeSpeedSlider.java.
+This slider will be placed in the ControlPanel to control the timing of the color changes (from 300 to 1500 ms).
 This will control the GameClockControl.speedMS instance variable.

 - Add the ColorChangeSpeedSlider to the ControlPanel.

-- Create `class PlayTimeSlider` to be placed in the ControlPanel to control the total time to play one round in seconds (from 10 to 60).
+- Create `class PlayTimeSlider` in a file PlayTimeSlider.java.
+This slider will be placed in the ControlPanel to control the total time to play one round in seconds (from 10 to 60).
 This will control the GameClockControl.playTimeSeconds instance variable.

 - Add the PlayTimeSlider to the ControlPanel.

-- Create `class ProbabilitySlider` to be placed in the ControlPanel to control the probability that a cue will appear when the button color changes (from 0.2 to 1.0).
+- Create `class ProbabilitySlider` in a file ProbabilitySlider.java.
+This slider will be placed in the ControlPanel to control the probability that a cue will appear when the button color changes (from 0.2 to 1.0).
 This will control the GameViewingPanel.cueProbability instance variable.

 - Add the ProbabilitySlider to the ControlPanel.